When can I ask the court for Partial Custody or Visitation rights?

 What will the court consider in a decision to grant Partial Custody or Visitation?

-In any proceedings brought by grandparents or others under the Act, hostility and animosity between the contestants may be sufficient to preclude grandparents’ visitation or partial custody or visitation upon a finding that the relationship will be hurt.
+In any proceedings brought by grandparents or others under the Act, hostility and animosity between the contestants may be sufficient to preclude grandparents’ custody or visitation or partial custody upon a finding that the relationship will be hurt.

 The Courts have consistently stated that it is in the children’s best interest to preserve and nurture those relationships which are meaningful while avoiding situations which might prove harmful.